UofTTeam2/TravIS/README.md

 - Engaging travel community and social features, including forum boards.
 - Expense tracking with a breakdown of costs by category.
 - Secure user authentication and data protection.

 ---

+## Credits

+>We would like to extend our gratitude to the creators and contributors of the following resources, which have been instrumental in the development of TravIS:

+-

+---